alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/wizard.md

 weight: 1100
 ---

-Wizard is an UI that provides a step by step screen sequencing for the deployment of applications created from topology templates or existing applications.
+Wizard4Cloud is an UI that provides a step by step screen sequencing for the deployment of applications created from topology templates or existing applications.
 It provides  a simplified and intuitive UI for creating, deploying, undeploying  and deleting applications.
 Unlike the full App UI, the user no longer needs to navigate through multiple menus and tabs to create a topology from scratch or from template.

+{%info%}
+At this stage, Wizard4Cloud remains a beta feature and has few limitations:

+* We don't yet manage complex properties in properties forms (topology inputs, workflow inputs, meta-properties form).
+* Topology template version choice is not yet possible.
+{%endinfo%}

 {% summary %}{% endsummary %}

 # Run Wizard
-Wizard is installed with Alien4Cloud.
+Wizard is embedded in Alien4Cloud webapp.
 It can be accessed on the menu on the right of the screen.

 ![Access to wizard](../../images/3.0.0/user_guide/wizard/wizard_access.png)